 1450 IF LEFT$(A1$,3)<>LEFT$(N$(NN),3) THEN 1490

-Other than that there wasn't much challenge in converting the code.
+Other than that, there wasn't much challenge in converting the code.
 It was otherwise pretty MS BASIC compliant.
 I had to do a little condensing of the code to make sure it all fit in 20K.
-I comes out with only just over 300 bytes left after you play the game to the finish, so its a tight fit.
+I comes out with only just over 300 bytes left after you play the game to the finish, so it's a tight fit.

 The game can be played online here: